TEN7-Archive/flight-deck/docs/urlAlias.md

 1. Open a terminal emulator.
 2. Open the `/etc/hosts` file using your favorite text editor.
 Be sure to use `sudo` to run the command as the root user: `sudo vi /etc/hosts`
 3. Notice there are two columns of text, one is IP address, the other is host names.
 4. At the end of the file, enter a new row.
-Use `127.0.0.1` as the IP address, and `docker.dev` as the hostname.
+Use `127.0.0.1` as the IP address, and `docker.local` as the hostname.

 ## Windows